COVID-19 isolation, quarantine or lockdown and returning to school

 If you’re concerned about your child’s physical, mental and emotional health and wellbeing, you can also talk with your GP.
 Your child can call Kids Helpline on 1800 551 800, Youth Beyond Blue on 1300 224 636, or eheadspace on 1800 650 890.

-Teenagers with additional needs returning to school after lockdown
+Teenagers with additional needs returning to school after isolation or lockdown

-Autistic teenagers and teenagers with disability or additional needs might need extra support for the return to school after lockdown.
+Autistic teenagers and teenagers with disability or additional needs might need extra support for the return to school after isolation, quarantine or lockdown.

 For example, if your child needs to take medicines or have injections at school, it’s a good idea to talk with the school about managing this in a COVID-safe way.
 Or you might need to work with the school on strategies to help your autistic child readjust to following a school routine, wearing a school uniform, being with other young people and so on.

-These articles have ideas that you can adapt for the return to school after lockdown:
+These articles have ideas that you can adapt for the return to school after isolation, quarantine or lockdown:

 - Starting secondary school: children with disability